dashincubator/dash-incubator-rules/rules.md

 2. Link to any deploy links relevant to the output (e.g. a URL for a website)
 3. Specify a valid Dash address to receive the reward, or set to [NULL](#341-null-claims) to decline the reward.

-Once your Claim has been created it will [processed](#434-processing-task-claims) by an admin.
+Once your Claim has been created it will be [processed](#434-processing-task-claims) by an admin.

 > To create a Claim on Trello, leave a comment on the Bounty's [Trello Card](https://trello.com/b/FPJzDcok/dash-incubator-app) specifying the number and type of the Task you are claiming, along with the source links and your Dash address